 Large Scale, Highly-Visible Project Requires Real-Time Data

 The first residents moved to Daniel Island 20 years ago with a vision for a master-planned community complete with residential neighborhoods, schools, restaurants, commercial office space and more.
 That vision has since become a reality.
-This in-demand, high-end coastal community required the nimbleness to track availability and land development status in real time, while also creating detailed maps that reflected the most up to-date information for the developer, builders and prospects.
+This in-demand, high-end coastal community required the nimbleness to track and analyze property ownership, availability, and land development status in real time, while also creating detailed property maps that reflected the most up to-date information for the property owner, developer, builders, and prospects.
 Yet the development team found they were spending an inordinate amount of time on this process – and that their information and maps were often outdated.

 Simple Research and Analysis Took Extraordinary Time Resources